Torazuka Kofun: Overview

 Internally, the tumulus has a stone burial chamber made from large blocks of tuff that opens to the south side of the posterior circular portion, and which was found to be intact from ancient times.
 The chamber has a length of 2.8 meters, width of 1.8 meters, height of 1.4 meters.
 Within was the skeletal remains of one adult male.
 Grave goods included a lacquered small iron sword, iron spears, fragments of armor and horse harnesses, iron stirrups, and other items.
-Of great interest was the fact that the walls, floor and ceiling of the burial chamber had been painted and decorated.
+Of great interest was that the walls, floor and ceiling of the burial chamber had been painted and decorated.
 The floor and ceiling were vermillion, whereas the walls were coating in a white clay and covered with geometric patterns in vermillion.
 These drawings included concentric circles, hourglass-shaped designed and a serrated border at the ceiling.

 The opening of the burial chamber was the first time in Japan that a scientific survey (for temperature and humidity, microorganisms, etc.) had been conducted prior to the opening of the intact stone chamber.

 The construction of the tumulus is estimated to be in the first half of the 7th century.

 The tumulus is open to the public for a couple of days each year in the spring March–April and autumn November.
 It is located about 15 minutes by car from Katsuta Station on the JR East Jōban Line.
 Or about five minutes by car from Nakane Station on the Minato Line.